aquarist-labs/aquarium/doc/project-plan/project-plan.rst

 The scope of this project also includes measuring successful external user adoption based on feedback, issues, downloads, GitHub stars, project telemetry, testing, and documentation.
 The Aquarium project is split into two development work streams: Gravel (backend) and Glass (frontend).
-Other work items include documentation and social media communications.
+Other work items include documentation and social media communication.

 Project Success Metrics
 -----------------------